digital-skills-for-researchers/coursebook/modules/programming/badges/groundhog-day.md

 ## Assessor Checklist

-- Script uses the best-choice loop type.
+1. Script uses the best-choice loop type.
-- Uses a well-structured loop.
+2. Uses a well-structured loop.
-- Loop uses well-scoped variables.
+3. Loop uses well-scoped variables.
-- Does not use multiple loops to revisit the same items.
+4. Does not use multiple loops to revisit the same items.
-- Loop produces correct summative/cumulative output.
+5. Loop produces correct summative/cumulative output.
-- Uses clear and sensible naming of variables.
+6. Uses clear and sensible naming of variables.
-- Code includes clear and descriptive comments.
+7. Code includes clear and descriptive comments.
-- Provided satisfactory answers to assessment questions.
+8. Provided satisfactory answers to assessment questions.
-{:.checklist}